Zimbabwe

 Healthcare Worker Training

-International Medical Corps provides intensive training to district-level health staff and village health workers on the management of acute malnutrition, prevention of chronic malnutrition, nutrition surveillance, promotion of hygiene and risk-informed WASH.
-To create a more comprehensive emergency response network, International Medical Corps also trains village health workers on good maternal, infant and young-child feeding (IYCF) practices, and hygiene promotion.
+International Medical Corps provides intensive training to district-level health staff and village health workers on the management of acute malnutrition, prevention of chronic malnutrition, surveillance of nutrition practices, promotion of hygiene and ensuring a risk-informed approach to WASH.
+To create a more comprehensive emergency response network, International Medical Corps also trains village health workers on good maternal and IYCF practices, and on hygiene promotion.
+In addition, we integrate climate change content into our health and nutrition messaging for community health workers.

 Water, Sanitation and Hygiene (WASH)